timmattison/timmattison.github.io/source/_posts/2015-07-27-deploying-multiple-war-files-on-a-single-instance-with-elastic-beanstalks-command-line-tools.markdown

 categories:
 ---

+**_UPDATE_**: I briefly talked to [Nick Humrich](https://twitter.com/nhumrich) and [Abhishek K Singh](https://twitter.com/abhik5ingh) on Twitter, pointed them to this article, and it was fixed in less than 24 hours.
+Nice work!
+If you update your EB CLI tools to 3.4.7 or greater the bug will be fixed for you and you can ignore the rest of this article.

 In June this year [AWS added the ability to run multiple WAR files with Elastic Beanstalk in a single EC2 instance](http://aws.amazon.com/about-aws/whats-new/2015/06/aws-elastic-beanstalk-supports-multiple-war-files-and-m4-instances/).
 This makes deploying several small applications a lot more cost effective.

 In order to do this you need to create a ZIP file containing all of the WAR files you want to deploy and you **_must_** include a directory called `.ebextensions` even if it is empty.
 In my case I just added and empty file called `.ebextensions/README.md` to make it happy.
 Obviously if you use `.ebextensions` for any kind of customization you won't need to do anything.